January 19th is considered to be the day that most of those fitness resolutions finally come to an abrupt end.

 We’ve heard plenty of unachieveable (and unsafe!) resolutions in our time, from dropping a dress size to getting a six pack… these can be achieved, though not in timescale as short as a few weeks.

 We recommend setting a specific fitness goal, it’s important to establish realistic timescales to achieve them.
 Ask yourself how much time you can devote to your fitness regime.
 And set your timescales around what's achievable in that time.

 A fitness goal with no plan is just you plodding away on the treadmill... literally, going nowhere fast!

 Fitness first-timers and gym newbies often need a little guidance on getting to grips with gym equipment and understanding what they need to do to achieve their fitness goals.

 As a new gym member, take advantage of a free fitness orientation and personal trainer session to help you understand which bits of kit do what, and which will work for you.

 An ‘I can’t do it’ attitude is the fastest way to fail when it comes to fitness.
 If you don't think your body can handle it, you'll never push yourself to find out.

 Many New Year’s resolutions fail because the motivation and self-belief wasn’t there to start with.
-This is where our expert fitness team can help.
+This is where our expert personal trainers can help.
 By motivating, inspiring and monitoring your progress, we'll push you that bit harder each time, to improve your flexibility, stamina and strength, to ensure the results start to show.